Get insider access

 Mid-Mid

-The Sennheiser MOMENTUM 4 have excellent mid accuracy.
-The low to mid-mid are well-balanced and flat, which results in present and clear vocals and lead instruments.
-It can be heard in acoustic songs like The Sound of Silence by Simon & Garfunkel, as both vocalists' voices are well-present in the mix.
-Although there's a dip in the high-mids, which weakens vocals and instruments, it's fairly minor.
+The Sennheiser MOMENTUM 4 have excellent mid-range target compliance.
+The low to mid-mid are well-balanced and nearly flat, which results in present and clear vocals and lead instruments.
+It can be heard in acoustic songs like The Sound of Silence by Simon & Garfunkel, as both vocalists' voices sound natural with a hint of intensity in the high-mids within the mix.

 Sound